REditorSupport/vscode-R/README.md

 Note that the above steps only provide basic code editing functionalities and features of interacting with R sessions.
 To get full R development experience such as code completion, linting, formatting, debugging, etc., go to the installation wiki pages ([Windows](https://github.com/Ikuyadeu/vscode-R/wiki/Installation:-Windows) | [macOS](https://github.com/Ikuyadeu/vscode-R/wiki/Installation:-macOS) | [Linux](https://github.com/Ikuyadeu/vscode-R/wiki/Installation:-Linux)) for detailed instructions of installing the following recommended software and extensions:

-* [radian](https://github.com/randy3k/radian): A modern R console that corrects many limitations of official R terminal and supports many features such as syntax highlighting and auto-completion.
+* [radian](https://github.com/randy3k/radian): A modern R console that corrects many limitations of the official R terminal and supports many features such as syntax highlighting and auto-completion.

 * [languageserver](https://github.com/REditorSupport/languageserver): An R package that implements the Language Server Protocol for R to provide a wide range of language analysis features such as auto-completion, function signature, documentation, symbol highlight, document outline, code formatting, symbol hover, diagnostics, go to definition, find references, etc.